janreges/siteone-crawler/README.md

 # SiteOne Website Crawler

-SiteOne Website Crawler is **the best, easy-to-use, most powerful and most functional website crawler you will love ♥**.
+SiteOne Website Crawler is **the best, easy-to-use, most powerful and functional website crawler you will love ♥**.

 ## Table of contents